isomerpages/govtech-gobusiness-main/_browse-all-equipment-Construction/Hydraulic-Excavator.md

 ### Technical Requirements

-Excavators equipped with regenerative energy systems and/or energy recovery systems capture and reuse energy that would otherwise be wasted during operations such as boom motions.
-By harnessing this recovered energy, these excavators significantly reduce fuel consumption and emissions compared to traditional models.
+Energy-efficient hydraulic excavators capture and reuse energy that would otherwise be wasted during operations such as boom motions.
+By harnessing this recovered energy, these excavators significantly reduce fuel consumption, enhancing energy performance.
+- Hydraulic excavator equipped with regenerative energy system and/or energy recovery systems

 ### Pre-Approved Equipment Brands and Models